neurodata/marp-poster-template/README.md

 ---
 ```

-- You should be able to automatically render your poster file when by opening the preview pane to the side.
+- You can automatically render your poster file using the preview preview pane with the `Markdown: Open preview` command.

 ## Exporting the poster
+- The poster can be exported as `pdf`, `jpg`, `png`, and other formats supported by Marp.
+- To export, click the Marp icon in the top right corner of the editor and choose `Export slide deck`.

 ## Examples